You really NEED to make these – yes, you do – because these cinnamon rolls are to die for.

 For the Icing:

-- Put the flour, salt and yeast into a large bowl and make a well in the center
+- If you don’t have a bread maker: Put the flour, salt and yeast into a large bowl and make a well in the center

-- Put 80mls of just boiled water into a measuring jug.
+- Put 100mls of just boiled water into a measuring jug.
 Add the butter and honey and stir until all dissolved.
-Make up to 220mls with cold milk.
+Add 120mls of cold milk.
 The liquid should be hand-hot (check before using as you don’t want to overheat the yeast)

 - Pour the liquid into the flour and stir, gradually mixing everything together.
 Leave to stand for 5 minutes